-5.2.1 Horizontal partitioning of files/tables is allowed.
+- 5.2.1 Horizontal partitioning of files/tables is allowed.
 For example, groups of history records/rows may be assigned to different files, disks or areas.
-If this partitioning is not transparent to the logic of the transaction program, details of the partitioning and transaction program logic must be disclosed

-5.2.2 Vertical partitioning of files/tables is not allowed.
+If this partitioning is not transparent to the logic of the transaction program, details of the partitioning and transaction program logic must be disclosed - 5.2.2 Vertical partitioning of files/tables is not allowed.
 For example, groups of fields/columns of one record/row may not be assigned to files, disks, or areas different from those storing the other fields/columns of that record/row.
 The record must be processed as a series of contiguous fields.
-Note: This restriction is included to normalize vendor benchmarks, since it is the intent of the standard that each TPC BenchmarkTM A data operation accesses approximately 100 bytes, not some smaller, proper subset.
+Note: This restriction is included to normalize vendor benchmarks, since it is the intent of the standard that each TPC Benchmark $^{\text{TM}}$ B data operation accesses approximately 100 bytes, not some smaller, proper subset.

-5.3 Input Message Generation
+5.3 Transaction Input Generation

-5.3.1 The input message fields (Account_ID, Branch_ID, Teller_ID, and Delta) must conform to the database fields definition of Clause 3.
+- 5.3.1 The transaction input fields (Account_ID, Branch_ID, Teller_ID, and Delta) must conform to the database fields definition of Clause 3. - 5.3.2 If multiple driver processes (see Clause 8) are implemented, then each driver process must generate transaction input.